jensenkd/script.hometheaterX/README.md

 4. Select *Trakt* and go to **Configure**
 5. Get your **PIN** [here](http://www.hometheaterx.com/apikey) and enter it, change any other settings as needed
 6. Select **OK** to save your settings
-7. Watch *something* and see it show up on Trakt.tv!
+7. Watch *something* and see it show up on HomeTheaterX.com!

-Please note that *something* does not cover all Kodi possible streaming sources.
-Local files and strm files scrapped to your library should be OK, however generic third party streaming addons can fail.
-It is up to the developers of these addons to be supported by this plugin.
-Please take a look https://github.com/trakt/script.trakt/wiki/Providing-id's-to-facilitate-scrobbling

 ###Problems?
 ####"I found something that doesn't work"